Ben gets a new girlfriend, whose sense of touch lets her see beneath the surface.note

 - Smell: One of the less common powers, this lets you smell as well as or better than a dog (not that difficult if you're a Beast Man).
 It's useful for lots of things: tracking, finding poisons, telling impostors, and reading emotions.
 A favorite phrase for tough guys with super smell is "I can smell your fear."

-- Hearing: Lets you hear things both far away and soft, as well as widening audible range to such degrees you can hear in the ultrasonic and tectonic ranges.
+- Sound: Lets you hear things both far away and soft, as well as widening audible range to such degrees you can hear in the ultrasonic and tectonic ranges.
 Expect this to be the most headache-inducing power of the set.
 Possibly useable for sonar in a pinch.

 - Taste: Perhaps the most hedonistic of the super sense powers, conferring less noticeable benefits than the others.
 Nonetheless, Super Taste lets heroes notice everything from chemical and genetic composition, toxicity (better hope you got super immunity, too!), origin (both geographical and biological), to age.